Course Title: Japanese 4

 In this course you will develop the following program learning outcomes:

-- Communicate effectively in Japanese in a range of forms and in different international and cross-cultural contexts, using appropriate modes of communication including electronic, written, graphic, oral and aural forms.
+- Communicate effectively in a range of forms and in different international and cross-cultural contexts, using appropriate modes of communication including electronic, written, graphic, oral and aural forms with audiences within and external to the discipline.

-- Reflect on the role of culture in communication, and apply this knowledge in a range of cross-cultural interactions.
+- Critically reflect on the role of culture in communication and society and apply this knowledge in a range of cross-cultural interactions locally and globally.

 Upon successful completion of this course, you will be able to:

-- Communicate in oral Japanese effectively in a broad range of social and limited vocational contexts in both formal and informal situations, including, making suggestions, requesting assistance, and using potential and volitional forms of verbs.
+- Communicate in oral Japanese effectively in a broad range of social and limited vocational contexts.

 - Read and write a range of extended passages in these contexts incorporating 190-220 basic kanji.

-- Communicate effectively in Japanese applying correct register in social and some vocational contexts
+- Use appropriate register in social and some vocational contexts.

-- Describe and reflect on aspects of the Japanese culture and the relationship between culture and language.
+- Describe and reflect on aspects of Japanese culture and the relationship between culture and language.

 Overview of Learning Activities